zkmkarlsruhe/lidar/lidarconfig/README.md

 ./StartAdmin.sh +v
 ```

-In a web browser open page [http://localhost:8000](http://localhost:8000)
+In a web browser, open page [http://localhost:8000](http://localhost:8000)

 ### Stop the Lidar Admin Server:

-The Lidar Admin Server can be manually be stoped by:
+The Lidar Admin Server can be manually stopped by:

 ```console
 ./StopAdmin.sh